 “We’re going to spend double what we did on Windows 95 in the first four months.”

-Windows XP was released to the general public in October 25, 2001 after a huge marketing campaign such as the “Yes you can” campaign I briefly talked about above.
-But if you did not know, I have some sad news for you all.
-Microsoft will be ending all support for Windows XP in April 2014, and it is predicted that after the support ends, hackers will try and find an exploit for Windows second popular Operating System
+Windows XP was released to the general public on October 25, 2001, after a massive marketing campaign I briefly discussed above, such as the “Yes you can” campaign.
+But if you did not know, I have some sad news.
+Microsoft will be ending all support for Windows XP in April 2014.
+After the support ends, it is predicted that hackers will try and find an exploit for Window’s second popular Operating System.

-Adding SkyDrive to this list seemed like one of the easiest decisions I have made recently and for many good reasons.
-For some, this may seem like a controversial choice because the list is for Microsoft’s Greatest Successes but for me SkyDrive is one of Microsoft’s greatest successes and read on to hear me tell you why.
+Adding SkyDrive to this list seemed like one of the easiest decisions I have made recently, and for many good reasons.
+For some, this may seem like a controversial choice because the list is for Microsoft’s Greatest Successes, but for me, SkyDrive is one of Microsoft’s most significant successes and read on to hear me tell you why.
 Well, technically I should have written “read on to see why SkyDrive…” but you guys will understand what I mean.
-When SkyDrive was launched on the 09th of August in the good year of 2007, it entered an already crowded market competing with names such as Omnidrive, Dropbox, Google Drive and iCloud.
+When SkyDrive was launched on August 09 in the good year of 2007, it entered an already crowded market competing with names such as Omnidrive, Dropbox, Google Drive and iCloud.

 After being released in November on the 22nd of 2005, the XBOX 360 became one of Microsoft’s center products which did not have any competitors for a year, having a huge advantage over the PS3 and the Wii before they were even released.
 Now, we will have to see how the Xbox One competes against the Playstation 4.